webview-cs/webview-cs/README.md

     $ dotnet publish -r win10-x64 -c Release

-Supported runtime identifiers are 'win10-x64', 'osx-x64', 'linux-x64', and 'linux-arm'.
+Supported runtime identifiers are 'win10-x64', 'win10-x64', 'osx-x64', 'linux-x64', and 'linux-arm'.

+## Windows Console Gotchas

-*Note - Windows has the concept of console and windows applications, but .net core only understands console applications.
-To make the resulting .net core console application behave as a windows application (detatches console), you can use the editbin utility.
-The easiest way to get editbin is to install Visual Studio Community and include the C++ tools.
+*Note* - Windows has the concept of console and windows applications, but .net core only understands console applications.
+To make the resulting .net core console application behave as a windows application (detatches console), you can use the `editbin` utility.
+The easiest way to get `editbin` is to install Visual Studio Community and include the C++ tools.

 From a Visual Studio Developer command prompt:

     editbin /subsystem:windows app.exe

 This not an issue under linux and osx.